 Methods A total of 27,642 individuals were included from the National Health and Nutrition Examination Survey (NHANES) between 1999 and 2018.
 Three indicators were constructed, including the TyG index, TyG combined with waist-to-height ratio (TyG-WHtR), and TyG combined with waist circumference (TyG-WC).
 Mortality data was acquired through the linkage of NHANES data with National Death Index (NDI) records.
 Weighted Cox proportional hazards models were used to estimate the independent association between the TyG-related indices and mortality.
 Nonlinear associations were explored using restricted cubic splines.

 Results Multivariable adjusted models showed a progressive increase in all-cause and cause-specific mortality across quartiles of the TyG-related indices.
 Compared with the lowest quartile of the TyG index, the highest quartile had adjusted hazard ratios of 1.26 (95% CI, 1.04-1.52) for all-cause mortality, 1.38 (1.04-1.74) for cardiovascular mortality, and 1.23 (1.01-1.50) for non-cardiovascular mortality, respectively.
 For the TyG-WHtR index, the corresponding hazard ratios were 1.60 (1.25-2.05), 1.86 (1.26-2.50), and 1.48 (1.10-1.99), respectively.
 For the TyG-WC index, the corresponding hazard ratios were 1.42 (1.11-1.75), 1.48 (1.04-1.96), and 1.38 (1.05-1.72), respectively.
-Interaction tests revealed significant effect modification by age, low-density lipoprotein cholesterol (LDL-C) level, and statin use .
-TyG-related indices were associated with death from heart disease, diabetes, and cancer.
-The TyG index in combination with other anthropometric measures reflecting central adiposity also showed independent dose-response associations with mortality.
+The associations between the three TyG-related indices and all-cause, cardiovascular and non-cardiovascular mortality were J-shaped.
+Interaction tests revealed significant effect modification by age, low-density lipoprotein cholesterol (LDL-C) level, and statin use (all P values <0.05).

 Conclusions The TyG-related indices were independent predictors of all-cause and cause-specific mortality in the general population.
 Young individuals should be particularly vigilant, whereas low LDL-C levels and statin use are potentially protective.

 Key words Triglyceride-glucose index, Waist-to-height ratio, Waist circumference, Anthropometric measure, All-cause mortality, Cause-specific mortality